balajich/coding-interview-cheat-sheet-in-Java/array/README.md

 # Arrays
+- Contains examples about create,initialize, access iterate elements in the array.
-Arrays hold values of the same type at contiguous memory locations.
+- Arrays hold values of the same type at contiguous memory locations.
 In an array, we're usually concerned about two things - the position/index of an element and the element itself.
 # Examples
 | File                                                         | Description                                               |
 |--------------------------------------------------------------|-----------------------------------------------------------|